madpiano/2019-432/slides/class01/README.md

 ## Deliverables

 - [Homework 1](https://github.com/THOMASELOVE/2019-432/tree/master/homework) is due 2019-02-01 at 2 PM.
-- There will be a minute paper after today's class.
-Please visit **LINK TO COME** to complete it by 2 PM tomorrow (2019-01-23).
+- The Minute Paper after Class 01 is at **LINK TO COME**.
+Please complete it by 2 PM tomorrow (2019-01-23).

 ## Today's Materials